 According to the Australian Associated Press, Juventud Guerrera (real name Eduardo Aníbal González Hernández) was arrested and charged with two counts of assaulting a police officer, one count of indecent exposure, one count of disorderly conduct, one count of causing bodily harm, and one count of possession of a dangerous substance.

 He was also fined $2,050 plus an extra $1,400 (however, the fine amount varies by source).

 Fortunately, they didn’t put a conviction on his record.
 If they would have, Juventud Guerrera wouldn’t have been able to travel internationally and continue working.
-However, after this incident with the police, he had reached new heights of infamy with his embarrassing behavior.
+However, after this incident with the police, he reached new heights of infamy with his embarrassing behavior.
 So, WCW executives fired him.

-Prior to this incident, WCW had a string of rotten luck on international tours.
+Before this incident, WCW had a string of rotten luck on international tours.

 In 1993, on a visit to Blackburn, England, Sid Vicious and Arn Anderson got into a violent and ghastly altercation with a pair of scissors which sent Vicious packing and almost cost Arn his life after receiving at least 20 stab wounds.
 Both were deported back to the United States the following day.

 In 1994, after getting his head stuck between the ropes in a Hangman spot, the unpredictable Cactus Jack (Mick Foley) tore off a part of his ear in a match in Munich, Germany, against Big Van Vader.
 The ropes had been cranked too tight, and the inexperienced French referee had no idea what to do.
 It is still one of the most talked-about injuries ever to occur in the ring.

 And then, as you just read, in 2000, Juvi let loose at a Brisbane, Australia, Marriott hotel during breakfast in front of a bunch of elderly tourists.
 That morning, people eating breakfast walked away with a story to tell for the ages.